warren-wzw/StrawSegment/README.md

 # Introduce
+This repository contains the source code for our paper:
 [U-Net Semantic Segmentation-Based Calorific Value Estimation of Straw Multifuels for Combined Heat and Power Generation Processes](https://www.mdpi.com/1996-1073/17/20/5143)

 ## Functions